 Since the overhead rate has a direct effect on the consultant’s profit margin, an ample overhead rate is essential.
 In order to ensure your firm is calculating an optimal overhead rate, there are several areas to consider.

-Being well-versed in Federal Acquisition Regulations 48 CFR, Chapter 1, Part 31 is necessary.
+Being well-versed in Federal Acquisition Regulation 48 CFR, Chapter 1, Part 31 is necessary.
 There are many caveats to bear in mind when preparing the overhead rate calculation and being unaware of allowability rules can lead to overstating disallowances.
-Items such as employee bonuses, bank fees, and business taxes are often excluded from the overhead rate calculation, when in actuality, a portion of those expenses are allowable.
+Items such as employee bonuses, bank fees, and business taxes are often excluded from the overhead rate calculation, when in actuality, a portion of those expenses may be allowable.

 Accounting software often presents limitations, such as a single expense account for all payroll expenses.
 It is important to disaggregate indirect labor from direct labor in calculating a firm’s overhead rate, and to make sure all overhead labor is being included in indirect expenses.
 It is also imperative to use the National Compensation Matrix, which is published by the American Association of State Highway and Transportation Officials annually, to correctly determine the disallowable portion of executive compensation.